 Considering the loss of revenue associated with the loss of clients coupled with high customer acquisition costs, each prevented churn is virtually priceless.

-You can make predictions by taking full advantage of behavioral patterns and retention metrics.
+With a tool like Profitwell, you can make predictions by taking full advantage of behavioral patterns and retention metrics.
 While the accuracy of such predictions may vary, you are likely to get an approximate picture of where the groups are more likely to churn in the future.
 This will be enough to take specific actions to retain them.

-Identify behaviors associated with retention
+Identify behaviors associated with churn and retention

 The next step is to track customers who stay with your product for a long period of time.
 Your retention tactics seem to be working for these people.
 Examine their behavior to come up with patterns that appear to be associated with retention.

 By comparing their patterns to the patterns of customers who churn, you can identify where and how your customers are likely to leave.

 Try to follow how the behavior of your customers changes after introducing certain retention measures or launching a new feature.
 Such data gathering takes time.
 That's why it's extremely important to perform retention analysis regularly.

 You can conduct customer surveys or ask for feedback while they are using your product.
 This can give you valuable insight into what you are doing right or wrong.
 You can also take advantage of their suggestions to beef up retention efforts.

 Don't hesitate to ask past customers for feedback, as well.
 Unhappy clients are often more likely to give feedback than satisfied customers are.

 Churn surveys are highly useful for SaaS companies.
 They ask clients to choose the biggest and smallest reason they are churning.